AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 3 of 3.md

 - **Institutional design** honoring universal •′ fractality (Chapters 20-21)
 - **Conscious participation** in dual eternal convergence (Chapter 22)

-**This is not self-help.
+**This is not exactly self-help.
 This is structural engineering of your eternal trajectory.**

 Every choice you make generates receipts that persist forever on your I(t) thread.
 Those receipts determine: